 We use a range of devices, including large PCs on wheels, laptops, phones and some tablets.
 Only qualified members of staff can access these devices and they do not store any patient information directly on them.
 They are not used for any personal tasks by the clinician.
 Devices are cleaned before and after use, following each contact with a patient.

-You may also be interested in signing up for our MY CARE Patient Portal.
+You may also be interested in signing up for our MY CARE.
 This gives you easy and secure access to your health records and more control of your health and wellbeing.

 Your feedback matters